 Remote Auto Financing: Recreating the Dealership Experience in the Digital World

-As the auto sector faced greater uncertainty than ever following the COVID-19 outbreak, some of the industry’s top players sought to fully embrace the use of digital channels in order to contend with the massive changes in consumer behaviors.
+As the auto sector faced uncertainty, some of the industry’s top players sought to fully embrace the use of digital channels in order to contend with the massive changes in consumer behaviors.

 The auto industry and its consumers are showing a greater appreciation for the technologies that enabled self-serve digital channels to thrive during lockdowns.
 A November 2020 study of U.S. consumer financing satisfaction found that digital auto loan applications have increased by 8% year over year with 40% of future borrowers preferring at least part of the loan origination process to be carried through digital channels.

 The convenience of shopping remotely has certainly convinced many to choose digital as their preferred channel, but car buyers involved in transactions with higher degrees of complexity, value, or risk still desire a level of human assistance from their auto lenders.
 An Aite-Novarica Group report on digital-first banking found that consumers prefer to resort to channels that continue to provide some level of human interaction when they are faced with more complex transactions like auto leasing, financing, or even selling on secondary markets.
 This report was then confirmed by the dealers themselves.
-When the pandemic restrictions eased, auto dealerships saw their floors fill back up with prospective buyers seeking in-person guidance.
+When customers could return to the branch, auto dealerships saw their floors fill back up with prospective buyers seeking in-person guidance.

 In this blog, we’ll review how auto financiers can find a competitive edge by refining their customer experience and leveraging technologies that deliver rich human connections entirely through highly-efficient and secure digital channels.